bmraubo/8l_gbooks_search/README.md

 However, this was harder to resolve than expected.
 The extracted parsedData would not accept push() - Typeof testing showed it was an object - despite being in square brackets.

-I tried merge(), however that replaced the values apready present.
+I tried merge(), however that replaced the values already present.

-There was an old StackOverflow post which stated that a quirk of JavaScrpt was that Typeof returned Arrays as Objects.
+There was an old StackOverflow post which stated that a quirk of JavaScript was that Typeof returned Arrays as Objects.
 However this would not explain why the push() function would not work.

 I never actually resolved why my approach was wrong here.
 Eventually, searching StackOverflow led to to contact:

 `parsedData = parsedData.concat(chosenBooks)`

 This achieved the desired outcome.
+The results are saved to a JSON, and the user is presented with the searchMenu().

+*searchMenu()*

+Finally, the user is presented with an Inquirer menu that allows them to run another search, view the reading list, or exit the app.

 #### Reading List Feature

-This is contained in a seperate file, as ultimately I want the app to launch into a menu from which search and view reading list would be seperate options.
+This is contained in a separate file, as ultimately I want the app to launch into a menu from which search and view reading list would be separate options.

 Viewing the reading list has some of the JS familiarity issues found above, but is generally a much simpler concept.
 2 functions - one to extract and parse the JSON data, the other to display it.

-Finally a menu function to allow return to main menu - this one will be done in readlines to demonstrate capability with inbuilt module and use answer validation.
-The other option will quit the app.
+Finally an Inquirer menu function to allow return to main menu.

 ### Considering Useability